-- Approach the observation as an objective observer who looks at the classroom from an aesthetics perspective.
-Make scoring decisions based on the current observation of the classroom, not on changes that are planned for the future or what might have been done in the past. - Read each indicator carefully, paying close attention to the expectations for each indicator.
-Some indicators include more than one criteria to fully meet the indicator's expectation (for example, a designated science area to explore natural materials, and use science equipment AND an organized system to test theories and record their findings). - Take notes that relate to each indicator to support your scoring decisions.
+• Approach the observation as an objective observer who looks at the classroom from an aesthetics perspective.
+Make scoring decisions based on the current observation of the classroom, not on changes that are planned for the future or what might have been done in the past.

+- Read each indicator carefully, paying close attention to the expectations for each indicator.
+Some indicators include more than one criterion to fully meet the indicator's expectation (for example, a designated science area to explore natural materials, and use science equipment AND an organized system to test theories and record their findings). - Take notes that relate to each indicator to support your scoring decisions.
 Taking notes is extremely helpful for various reasons.
 First, note taking will help you score accurately.
 If you are reviewing the assessment in order to check your scores, looking back at notes will help you.
 Second, note taking will help you/your teachers create goals based on observed data that was written down.
-Providing numerical scores is not enough to support your program's growth and development.
+Finally, your notes will assist the Assessor in understanding your program's practices and will support deeper internal assessment consultation conversations.
+Remember, providing numerical scores is not enough to support your program's growth and development.

-5. Determine your ROSIE level (Scoring)
+5. Determine your ROSIE level (scoring)

 - Score the assessment using the scoring information found on pages 5, 8-9, and 47. - Score each principle independently of all other principles. - Read across the three levels (left to right) of the indicator to determine the level that best reflects your classroom environment. - Assign one point for Sprouting, two points for Budding, and three points for Blooming.
-Remember, do not rely on memory, rather use your notes which reflect the most current classroom practices. - Once you determine your level of growth, circle the one number that completely reflects your level on the scoring guide and then proceed to the next indicator. - After scoring each item, add up the scores from each principle of design column and enter the number at the bottom of the column.

-- Add the total score for each principle of design column to determine your overall level of growth. - Sprouting level (1-73 points), Budding level (74-124 points), and Blooming level (125-147 points).
+Remember, do not rely on memory, rather use your notes which reflect the most current classroom practices. - Once you determine your level of growth, circle the one number that completely reflects your level on the scoring guide and then proceed to the next indicator. - After scoring each item, add up the scores from each principle of design column and enter the number at the bottom of the column. - Add the total score for each Design Principle column to determine your overall level of growth. - Sprouting level (1-73 points), Budding level (74-124 points), and Blooming level (125-147points).